-The Chapel is open to all faiths for prayer and quiet contemplation and socially distanced services are running this Autumn.
+The Chapel is open upon request to all faiths for prayer and quiet contemplation (please contact one of our security staff for access).
+Socially distanced services are running this Autumn.

 The history of Chapel is as old as the Inn itself; there has been a chapel and Chaplain (later renamed Preacher) on the same site since 1315.
 Preacher Bishop Michael Doe is available to anyone who would like to meet with him.
 Christopher Bowers-Broadbent is the Chapel’s organist and choirmaster.

 We are a Church of England foundation, but people from all Christian denominations, and those from all faiths and none, are always welcome.
 Services are held on certain Sundays during the year (see below).